Techtonica/curriculum/git-version-control/gitignore.md

   - What sorts of files should you add to your .gitignore?
   - Should you commit your .gitignore file?
-  - Should you add folders to your .gitignore file?
   - What data is important to add in your .gitignore file?